I feel like Sex gets discussed in the media a lot, but the real stuff you need a girlfriend to tell you is OK, not so much.

 If you’re not feeling up to it then you should never be made to feel bad about it (although please do look into ways of naturally increasing your libido if it’s not a temporary thing, for your sake, not theirs).

 Don’t be made to feel guilty about someone else’s needs and it should go without saying that if you’re not giving them as much sex as they apparently need that isn’t a justification for them to go elsewhere.
-If you’re not happy in your relationship and that’s why your sex drive has dried up then perhaps it’s time to face the music.
+If you’re not happy with your relationship and that’s why your sex drive has dried up then perhaps it’s time to face the music.
 Either work on your relationship or don’t, but don’t waste your life being unhappy.

 Your lover should be understanding and they should want to please you, but remember this works both ways.
 If you want a good lover, you need to be a good lover.